3v1n0/zsh-bash-completions-fallback/README.md

   time the tab-completion is triggered.
 By setting this the completions are loaded instead at startup.

+* `ZSH_BASH_COMPLETIONS_FALLBACK_LOAD_NATIVE_COMPLETIONS` set this variable to
+  a value that is different from `true` not to ask the bash for all its suported completions, but only relying in the provided completion files.

 * `ZSH_BASH_COMPLETIONS_FALLBACK_LAZYLOAD_AUTO_UPDATE` set this variable (to any value) to automatically check for new completions and to install them at every tab-completion if the threshold from the last update set in